 Emotional Safety Planning

-Emphasis is often placed on planning around physical safety, but it’s also important to consider your emotional wellbeing when creating a safety plan.
+Emphasis is often placed on planning around physical safety, but do not consider their emotional wellbeing when they create a safety plan.
 Emotional safety looks different for different people, but planning for your emotional safety is ultimately about developing a personalized plan that helps you feel accepting of your emotions and decisions when dealing with abuse.

 Emotional safety planning will also build resilience to help you deal with the impact of abuse.
 Here are some steps you can take to help create and maintain an emotional safety plan that works for you: